aleckrh/laravel-sb-admin-2/README.md

 Recommend to install this preset on a project that you are starting from scratch, otherwise your project's design might break.

+If you found this project useful, then please consider giving it a :star:

 ## Credits

 Laravel SB Admin 2 uses some open-source third-party libraries/packages, many thanks to the web community.